 In fact, research is concluding fat is a far superior fuel source than glucose.
 Like a log to a fire, fat is a long-lasting sustainable form of energy, unlike glucose, which acts like a quick spark but quickly dies out.
-When you look at it from a biological and evolutionary perspective, we rely completely on fat in the form of breast milk for energy and development as a baby.
-A diet that is fat-focused can also enhance brain health, decrease inflammation, and lower blood sugar.
+When you look at it from a biological3 and evolutionary4 perspective, we rely completely on fat in the form of breast milk for energy and development as a baby.
+A diet that is fat-focused can also enhance brain health5, decrease inflammation, and lower blood sugar.

 Finding the ideal macronutrient ratio for you.

 Despite the recent focus on fats, it's important to remember that every person’s biochemistry is different, so finding out what works for you is essential for keeping you healthy and fighting fatigue.
 When it comes to carbohydrates, specifically, your individual tolerance can vary greatly, and finding your carb sweet spot can be an important aspect of improving your health and feeling your best.

 One big question I often get in my functional medicine clinic is whether or not women need more carbs than men due to the fact that women go through more hormonal shifts than men.
 Interestingly enough, studies have pointed to the opposite being true—women may actually need fewer carbohydrates than men and more fat.